Cannabis is commonly used for treating chronic nausea, vomiting caused by chemotherapy and severe nausea caused by HIV and AIDS treatments.

-Most of the times, short-term nausea and vomiting are something we don’t have to worry about too much.
+Most of the times, short-term nausea and vomiting are something we don’t have to worry about.
 People usually recover after a few hours without the need for any treatment whatsoever.

 Depending on the cause and duration, nausea and vomiting can sometimes do a lot of harm to our body.
-Prolonged vomiting can cause electrolyte imbalances and severe dehydration, so whenever this happens, make sure to drink a lot of fluids.
+Prolonged vomiting can cause electrolyte imbalances and severe dehydration, so whenever this happens, doctors advise drinking a lot of fluids.

-In that case, nausea is usually treated with antiemetic medications, which are apparently safe to use during pregnancy too.
-Also, antihistamines are often used for treating nausea, especially when it’s caused by motion sickness.
+In this case, nausea is usually treated with antiemetics, which are apparently safe to use during pregnancy too.

 However, some people don’t react well to antiemetics—most notably cancer patients going through aggressive chemo.